btf7/6502-Emulator/README.md

 The emulator will run as fast as it can, unless 0xFFFB is written to.

 When any value above 0 is written here, the value is treated as a uint_8t and the emulator will wait that number of milliseconds, before clearing 0xFFFB back to 0.
-This is also when the emulator will poll the OS for any new keyboard input.

 ## Keyboard Input

 **NOTE** - This is not yet added

-When 0xFFFB is written to and a delay is added, the emulator will poll the OS for any new keyboard input.
-The most recent key pressed will then be written to 0xFFF9.
+The most recent key pressed will be written to 0xFFF9 at intervals of ~1ms.

 ## Console Output

-When 0xFFFA is written to with any value above 0, it is treated as a char and added to stdout, before clearing 0xFFFA back to 0.
+Whenever 0xFFFA is written to or modified, the new value is also written to stdout.

 ## Useful Sources